 In her article on the website of the National Pain Foundation, Dr. Jennifer P. Schneider writes that chronic pain is “notoriously under-treated,” and that the most common reasons patients gave for changing doctors included “too much pain,” and “the belief that the doctor didn’t take their pain seriously enough.”

 Some people who abuse prescription painkillers are able to overcome their addictions through counseling, participation in 12-step support groups, or outpatient therapy – but more severe cases may merit hospitalization or a stay in a residential treatment facility.

 In addition to traditional rehabilitation efforts, which address a wide range of substance abuse disorders, some programs are designed specifically for individuals who are suffering from chronic pain and related dependencies.

-One such chronic pain treatment program can be found at the Cleabrook Treatment Centers located in Pennsylvania.
-With extensive facilities and treatment programs you are sure to overcome your drug addiction.
+One such pain pill treatment program can be found at our facility.
+With extensive facilities and treatment programs, you are sure to overcome your drug addiction.